Equilibrium States for Piecewise Weakly Convex Interval Maps

-Keller and Hofbauer (see \cite[Lemma 2,Theorem 6]{hk1}) showed that the measure $m_{s}$ assigns zero measure to the set of extended points for piecewise monotone transformations $T$ with an expansive iterate, i.e. $|(T^{n})'|>1$ for some $n\in \N$.
-Hence $m_{s}$ is, indeed, a probability measure over $[0,1]$.
-They also established the existence of a unique equilibrium state $\mu_{s}$ for $-s\log|T'|$, which is absolutely continuous with respect to $m_{s}$.
-In particular, their theorem applies to each map in $\mathcal{C}$ (see Example \ref{ConvexTransformationsLasotaYorke}).
-Here, our goal is to generalize this result for $a$-convex transformations.
+There are many strategies for studying the thermodynamic formalism of non-uniformly hyperbolic systems, including inducing schemes and Hofbauer towers (see \cite{li}).
+Nevertheless, most approaches require Markov partitions.
+For systems with non-Markov partitions, the lack of a symbolic framework often restricts thermodynamic formalism to locally invertible systems (see \cite{hk1}).
+Thus, dynamical systems with both indifferent fixed points and non-Markov partitions are of particular interest.

-It is important to note that Keller and Hofbauer's arguments cannot be applied directly due to the presence of indifferent fixed points in some $a$-convex transformations.
-Moreover, even under the existence of indifferent fixed points, we do not employ inducing to study the thermodynamic formalism of $a$-convex transformations.
-A different approach has to be implemented to consider non-Markov partitions.
-Now we define sufficient conditions to prove our results.
+For expanding, piecewise monotone, orientation-preserving maps on $[0,1]$, Keller and Hofbauer found fixed points of the operator $F_{s}$ on the space $L^{1}_{m_{s}}$ of $m_{s}$-integrable functions and showed that these fixed points yield the density of the equilibrium state for the geometric potential.
+Their arguments do not apply directly in the presence of indifferent fixed points in some $a$-convex transformations (see Example \ref{ExampleParabolicAconvex}).
+Moreover, even when indifferent fixed points exist, we do not employ inducing to study the thermodynamic formalism of $a$-convex transformations; a different approach is needed to handle non-Markov partitions.
+Finally, the geometric potential need not be H\"older continuous (see Example \ref{ExampleParabolicNonMarkovianAconvex}), a condition usually required for the existence of equilibrium states.
+We now state sufficient conditions for our results.